menu iconknow your dna logosearch icon

 • Hereditary nervous system disorders – Some groups may have a few genetic nervous system disorders, including Charcot-Marie-Tooth disease and hereditary ataxias.

 Unfortunately, this increased risk for certain genetic disorders can lead to a group’s extinction.
+It’s tricky as there is rarely a hard boundary for endogamy in these societies.

 If you’re descended from religious groups who practiced endogamy and attended the same church, church records may be enough to identify your whole family.